Blog or Website? With SBI!...

 The "Blog or Website" Bottom Line

 Blogging is for a very small percent of the population.
-It is an ideal medium for highly talented writers and clever thinkers with the time, inclination and skill-set to "develop a following" in certain particular sets of circumstances.
+It's an ideal medium for highly talented writers and clever thinkers with the time, inclination and skill-set to "develop a following" in certain particular sets of circumstances.
 On the other hand...

 A Theme-Based Content Site springs from personal knowledge and passion, something we all have.
-It is something that anyone can do at his or her own pace.
+It's something that anyone can do at his or her own pace.
 And it can be used to start an online business "from scratch," or to support and grow an existing offline business.

 The Three Fatal Flaws of Blogging

 There are, of course, some highly successful blogs.
 Well-done, news-oriented blogs, for example.
 And blogs that are not really "blogs" in the usual sense but that merely use the software to build more traditional Theme-Based Content Sites.
 In both cases, it takes the truly exceptional to succeed without a complete step-by-step process and all the tools needed to execute flawlessly.

 These successes are the exceptions that prove the rule of blog failure.
 There are fundamental reasons why typical blogs fail in such high numbers...

 Fatal Flaw #1) Blogs Do Not Deliver Useful Information Resources

 A blog is like a stack of hundreds of dated back issues of newspapers.
 Aside from "today's snippet," blogs are generally not useful resources for information.
 And information is what people search for; it's what they crave on the Web.

 Blog posts are created and stored in chronological order.
 A good blogger will produce a post that's useful today, but who will read it in three months?
 Even when bloggers go to the extra effort of archiving their posts by "keyword categories," the articles are dated and not rewritten into coherent definitive articles.
 Usefulness plummets with time.